 Shoes and hosiery should always be fitted professionally so that you feel comfortable, but even if you cannot find a qualified shoe fitter you need to be aware of the dangers of ill-fitting shoes and do your best to find the most comfortable fit.
 Diabetes adversely affects eyes and feet, therefore our members do their best to give you best advice: socks without seams, soft leather uppers with good support etc.

-There are 135 foot amputations weekly, so it is good to inform your local qualified shoe fitter if you suffer with diabetes as they should provide extra care and advice.
+There are now over 160 foot amputations weekly, so it is good to inform your local qualified shoe fitter if you suffer with diabetes as they should provide extra care and advice.

 As a picture speaks a thousand words – with kind permission of Diabetes U.K. we are providing a link to a moving video.
 Fiona King was diagnosed with Type 1 diabetes at the age of 19, and went on to pursue a career as a professional ballet dancer.
 Poor blood glucose control resulted in her developing a number of complications, including kidney problems and nerve damage.
 This nerve damage, or neuropathy, eventually led to Fiona’s heel being amputated.